-\begin{remark} We notice the following: \begin{itemize} \item[(a)] Following the language of the theory of superprocesses (see for example \cite{Dawson1991}, \cite{Fitz1992} and \cite{Li2011}), we could refer to the solution of the martingale problem (\ref{eq10}) as the $( A_{1} + A_{2}, \psi - pr, c)$-superprocess with competition, i.e. it is a superprocess with spatial motion governed by the infinitesimal generator $A_{1} + A_{2}$, reproduction mechanism or branching mechanism $\psi(x,z) - p(x)r(x) z$, with $x \in \mathcal{X}$ and $z \geq 0$, and with competition $c$.
+\begin{remark} We notice the following: \begin{itemize} \item[(a)] Following the terminology of the theory of superprocesses (see for example \cite{Dawson1991}, \cite{Fitz1992} and \cite{Li2011}), one could refer to the solution of the martingale problem (\ref{eq10}) as the $( A, \psi, c)$-superprocess with competition, i.e.\ a superprocess with spatial motion governed by the infinitesimal generator $A$, reproduction mechanism or branching mechanism $\psi$, and with competition kernel $c$.

-\item[(b)] In the non-spatial setting, Lambert \cite{Lam2005} introduced general branching processes with logistic growth, abbreviated $LB$-processes.
-These processes may be viewed as continuous-state branching processes (CSBP's) with a general branching mechanism and negative interaction between each pair of individuals in the population.
-Therefore, the solution to the martingale problem (\ref{eq10}) appears as a generalization of the $LB$-process to model spatially structured populations.
+\item[(b)] In the non-spatial setting (i.e.\ one type setting without mutation), Lambert \cite{Lam2005} introduced a class of general branching processes with logistic growth, abbreviated $LB$-processes.
+These processes may be viewed as continuous-state branching processes (CSBP's) with an extra negative interaction between each pair of individuals in the population.
+Then the solution to the martingale problem (\ref{eq10}) can also be thought-out as a generalization of $LB$-processes to model spatially structured populations.